winterroberts/Saon/README.md

 # Saon
-A Java-based, Threaded Event API
+A threaded event-driven API for Java